Chelsea come up short again and new perspective is needed to catch Liverpool and Man City | Goal.com

 "I don’t know what to say.
 Today I see everything negative."

-This Roman Abramovich era has ended with Manchester City and Liverpool on top and reaching a level that Chelsea can't get to.
+The Roman Abramovich era has ended with Man City and Liverpool on top and reaching a level that Chelsea cannot currently get to.

-Chelsea can't keep up with the best two teams in the country and can only hope a fresh ownership perspective might be what's needed to take them on.
+The Blues cannot keep up with the best two teams in the country and can only hope a fresh ownership perspective might be what's needed to take them to the next level.